gelsbern/patchwerk/index.md

 &#8226; Hateful Strike can never crit or be a crushing blow.<br><br>
 &#8226; Hateful Strike hits roughly every 1.2 seconds.<br><br>
 &#8226; Hateful Strike does NOT try to reapply upon a dodge/parry/miss.
 This is a common misconception (if the person with the highest health dodges/etc. and nobody else has been healed to higher health, then the same person will also take the next HS, which leads to this misconception).
 This means that dodge/parry is extremely important because it gives healers 1.2 more seconds to top off tanks.<br><br>
-<br><br>

 This fight will generally require your Hateful Strike tanks to be buffed using Flasks of the Titans and Stoneshield Potions and possibly to be specced in Protection.
-<br><br>
 If a druid must be used for Hateful Strikes, they should have close to 75% damage mitigation or more, plenty of stamina gear, and an appropriate spec.
-<br><br>
 Use the Hateful Strike Damage Calculator to determine if your tanks are geared with sufficient armor and hit points to survive Hateful Strikes.
 <br><br>
 Base Armor <input id="armor" value="9500"/><br>
 Block <input id="block" value="0"/><br>